-The Center for Nursing Research is located in Wende Hall on UB's South Campus.
+The Office of Nursing Research is located in Wende Hall on UB's South Campus.

 Professor